creativity Thrives inside The Bones of An Industrial Giant

 Soon after, construction of Interstate 880 cut through the middle of the site, demolishing much of the complex and leaving properties on either side.
 Though both sites are still massive to behold they are only a fraction of what once stood before.

-Reimagined As The Loom Today
+The Mills Reimagined As The Loom Today

 In 2019, the buildings along the west side of Interstate 880 were reborn as The Loom.